Contact Us

 While the dangers posed by insider threats are becoming more widely recognised, not enough resources are being allocated to mitigate the risk they pose.
 As threat actors become more sophisticated and attacks continue to target employees, the human and technological defences of every organisation need to keep up.

-By understanding where and how insiders can facilitate an attack, companies can work to preempt, stall or mitigate attacks when employees cross the line from friend to foe.
+By understanding where and how insiders can facilitate an attack, leading to internal threats, companies can work to preempt, stall or mitigate attacks when employees cross the line from friend to foe.

 An inside attacker exfiltrating sensitive data